Contactul. Lwowska 1, 87-100 Toruń

 Our experimental projects combine the basic and applicative research.
 Enzymatic proteins are isolated from tissues by biochemical methods as well as synthesized as recombinant proteins in heterologous systems: bacteria and yeast.
 We analyze the properties of proteins, including enzymes, immobilize them on different supports and determine their cytotoxicity and/or biological role in in vitro models.

-Ecto-nucleotides mediated signaling (K. Roszek, J. Czarnecka, A. Hetmann, M. Wujak)
+Ecto-nucleotides mediated signaling (K. Roszek, J. Czarnecka, A. Hetmann, B. Szymczak)

 Intracellular nucleotides and nucleosides are signaling molecules that participate in precise regulation of many physiological processes.
 They are involved in synaptic transmission, hemostatic regulation, inflammatory processes and immune response.
 At the cellular level, these molecules regulate proliferation, apoptosis, and cell differentiation by activating specific receptors.
 The concentration of ecto-nucleotides and ecto-nucleosides is regulated by the enzymatic activity of ecto-nucleotidases and ecto-kinases.